 Had a child with the Veteran, cohabited

-- tad with the Veteran continuously until the Veteran’s death or, if separated, was not at fault for the separation, AND
+- With the Veteran continuously until the Veteran’s death or, if separated, was not at fault for the separation, AND

 - Is not currently remarried

-When there is no spouse, the children are next in line to receive a Veterans DIC.
+When there is no spouse, the children are next in line to receive a Veterans Dependency Indemnity Compensation.
 There are a few different qualifications for children.

-You may be eligible for DIC if you are the surviving child of a military Servicemember who died in the line of duty or a Veteran whose death resulted from a service-connected injury or disease.
+You may be eligible for Dependency Indemnity Compensation if you are the surviving child of a military Service member who died in the line of duty or a Veteran whose death resulted from a service-connected injury or disease.
 Additionally, you must be: